submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

     GlobalIPs  []string `json:"globalIPs,omitempty"`

     // Selects the Namespaces to which this GlobalnetEgressIP object applies.
-    // This field is mandatory.
+    // +optional
-    NamespaceSelector metav1.LabelSelector `json:"namespaceSelector"`
+    NamespaceSelector metav1.LabelSelector `json:"namespaceSelector,omitempty"`

     // Selects the pods whose label match the definition.
 This is an optional field and
     // in case it is not set, it results in all the Pods selected from the NamespaceSelector.
     // In case it is set, its intersected with NamespaceSelector, and only Pods that match the
     // PodSelector and present in the NamespaceSelector will have the GlobalIPs as EgressIPs.
+    // Either namespaceSelector or podSelector have to be specified.
+If both are omitted,
+    // its considered as an error.
     // +optional
     PodSelector metav1.LabelSelector `json:"podSelector,omitempty"`
 }